5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 A taste of this archetype in lived experience

 Make a two-column list: What I can influence / What I must release.
-Live from that boundary for one week.
+Live from that distinction for one week.

 REFRAME